Amy L. Lansky, PhD

 Homeopathy Today, November/December 2005.

-Board Column, Homeopathy Today, September/October 2005.
+Board Column, Homeopathy Today, May/June 2004, September/October 2005, March/April 2007, July/August 2008.

 - Heilung Moglich mit Homoopathie (German translation of Impossible Cure),